T. V. Chandran: Early life and background

 Chandran's son Yadavan Chandran and brother Soman are also filmmakers.
 Yadavan has directed docu-films and has assisted Chandran in many of his films.
-Soman is working an assistant with Chandran right from his first film.
+Soman has been working as an assistant with Chandran right from his first film.
 Chandran's attachment with his other brother, who died in Nigeria in the 1980s, later inspired the film Sankaranum Mohananum.

 Career

 Early years: 1975–1981

 T. V. Chandran has had no formal training in film-making.
 He began his film career as an actor in P. A. Backer's Kabani Nadi Chuvannappol (1975).
 The leftist political cinema that came out during the Emergency period was adjudged Second Best Film in the Kerala State Film Awards.
 P. A. Backer was awarded Best Director that year for his directorial debut.
 The cast includes T. V. Chandran, Raveendran, J. Siddiqui and Shalini.

 Chandran then worked as an assistant to P. A. Backer and the avant-garde filmmaker John Abraham.
 According to Chandran, it was his association with director V. K. Pavithran (who also produced Kabani Nadi Chuvannappol), that caused his transformation into the "condemned status" of a filmmaker.
 He says: "Our association had begun when I was just over 14, and since then we used to clandestinely share our interest in the film medium.
 Filmmaking was an event of celebration in the case of Pavithran and every phase of his productions had an exciting participation of the masses."